Pandaroses/doubletapp/notes/nea.typ

 I have decided to use websockets, as they are a reasonable balance of complexity, performance, and ease of implementation, while still providing a high degree of reliability and safety.
 === PRNG's (Pseudorandom Number Generators)

-after considering many PRNG's (pseudorandomnumber generators), for example ARC4 , seedrandom, ChaCha20, and discounting them due to performance issues / hardware dependent randomization, I decided on using the Xoshiro/Xoroshiro family of algorithms, which are based on the Linear Congruential Generators, which are a (now-obsolete) family of PRNG's, which use a linear multiplication combined with modulus operations, to create quite large non-repeating sequences, although quite slow and needing very large state. xoshiro generators use a much smaller state (between 128-512) bits, while still maintaining a large periodicity,
+after considering many PRNG's (pseudorandomnumber generators), for example ARC4 , seedrandom, ChaCha20, and discounting them due to performance issues / hardware dependent randomization, I decided on using the Xoshiro/Xoroshiro @Xoshiro-PRNG family of algorithms, which are based on the Linear Congruential Generators, which are a (now-obsolete) family of PRNG's, which use a linear multiplication combined with modulus operations, to create quite large non-repeating sequences, although quite slow and needing very large state. xoshiro generators use a much smaller state (between 128-512) bits, while still maintaining a large periodicity,

 #table(